 Guy, Hunter lead No. 4 Virginia past Notre Dame, 60-54

-CHARLOTTESVILLE, Va.
-(AP) — Kyle Guy scored 22 points, De’Andre Hunter had 20 with 10 rebounds and No. 4 Virginia withstood a late push by Notre Dame to win 60-54 on Saturday.
+Coach Tony Bennett was glad his team was put to the test, and that it passed.

+“I think it’s good for us,” he said.
+“OK, shots are not going in.
+Are we going to be sound?
+Are we going to stay together and come up with big stops or find other ways?
+And that’s part of maturing as a team.”
-Hunter scored six points during a 9-0 run for the Cavaliers (22-2, 10-2 Atlantic Coast Conference) after the Fighting Irish closed to within 45-44 with 8:12 left.

-But Notre Dame (13-12, 3-9) then went more than five minutes without a point as Hunter scored inside and hit four free throws.
+The Fighting Irish closed to within 45-44 with 8:12 left.
+Hunter then scored six points during a 9-0 run for the Cavaliers (22-2, 10-2 Atlantic Coast Conference) as Notre Dame came up came up empty on six consecutive possessions and went more than five minutes without a point.
 Guy added a 3-pointer and it was 54-44 with less than five minutes to play.

+“That’s about as good as we got,” he said.
+“I’m proud of our group because they’re really good and can win the whole thing.”

 T.J.
-Gibbs scored 17 and D.J.
-Harvey had 10 for Notre Dame.
-Gibbs scored Notre Dame’s first 10 points and was the only Irish player to score until Harvey’s basket with 6:41 left in the first half.
+Gibbs scored 17, John Mooney had 11 and 15 rebounds and D.J.
+Harvey scored 10 for Notre Dame.

-Virginia led just 29-25 at halftime but looked poised to pull away after a 10-3 run early in the second half gave the Cavaliers a 39-30 lead.
-The Irish responded with a 10-2 surge as Laszewski scored seven of the 10 points.
+Virginia led just 29-25 at halftime but looked poised to pull away after a 10-3 run early in the second half gave the Cavaliers a 39-30 lead, but the Irish responded with a 10-2 surge as Laszewski scored seven of the 10 points.
 That pulled them within 41-40 with just under 11 minutes to play and the Cavaliers never relinquished the lead, but also struggled to get much separation.

 BIG PICTURE

-Notre Dame: The Irish nearly pulled off a stunning upset against a Virginia team that hadn’t played since Monday and shot the ball poorly.
-Notre Dame’s zone defense disrupted Virginia’s rhythm.
-The Cavaliers won 82-55 when the teams played in South Bend, Indiana, on Jan.
+Notre Dame: The Irish nearly pulled off a stunning upset against a Virginia team that hadn’t played since Monday and shot the ball poorly (19-52, 36.5 percent).
+The Cavaliers won 82-55 when they played in South Bend, Indiana, on Jan.
 26.

+“They played so much better than (when) we played them the first time,” Bennett said.
+“They were scrappier and competitive and they have ability.
+Guys can make plays.
+They’re coming off an ACC win, so they challenged us in that regard.”

 Virginia: The Cavaliers had uncharacteristically averaged 13.5 turnovers in their past four games, but cleaned that up, at least in the first half when they had no turnovers.
 They did cough it up eight times in the second half and were outscored 9-1 in points off turnovers for the game.